AyoubBenBrahim/42-rainfall/level9/source.md

 The instruction at 0x08048714 loads the value of the first argument passed to the function (a pointer to a char) into EAX.

 The instruction at 0x0804871a calls the strlen@plt function, passing the pointer in EAX as an argument.
 This probably calculates the length of a string.

 The instruction at 0x0804871f loads the second argument passed to the function (a pointer to a char) into EDX.

 The instruction at 0x08048722 adds 4 to EDX.

 The instruction at 0x08048725 stores the length of the string into [ESP + 0x8], the third argument for the next function call.

 The instruction at 0x08048729 loads the first argument passed to the function (a pointer to a char) into EAX,

 and the instruction at 0x0804872c loads the value of EAX into [ESP + 0x4], the second argument for the next function call.

 The instruction at 0x08048730 loads the value of EDX into [ESP], the first argument for the next function call.

 The instruction at 0x08048733 calls the memcpy@plt function, passing the three arguments on the stack.
 ```
+void *memcpy(void *dst,  void *src, size_t n);

 ```
 assembler code for function  N::operator+(N&):